-Oromo is a Cushitic language spoken by about 30 million people in Ethiopia, Kenya, Somalia and Egypt and is the 3rd largest language in Africa.
+Oromo is a Cushitic language spoken by about 30 million people in Ethiopia, Kenya, Somalia and Egypt, and it is the third largest language in Africa.
 The Oromo people are the largest ethnic group in Ethiopia and account for more than 40% of the population.
-They can be found all over Ethiopia and particularly in Wollega, Shoa, Illubabour, Jimma, Arsi, Bale, Hararghe, Wollo, Borana, and the southwestern part of Gojjam.
+They can be found all over Ethiopia, and particularly in Wollega, Shoa, Illubabour, Jimma, Arsi, Bale, Hararghe, Wollo, Borana and the southwestern part of Gojjam.

-Until the 1970s Oromo was written with either the Ge'ez script or the Latin alphabet Then during the early 1970s the Oromo Liberation Front (OLF) chose the Latin alphabet as the official alphabet to write Oromo.
+Until the 1970s Oromo was written with either the Ge'ez script or the Latin alphabet.
+Then during the early 1970s the Oromo Liberation Front (OLF) chose the Latin alphabet as the official alphabet to write Oromo.
 Between 1974 and 1991 under the Mengistu regime the writing of Oromo in any script was forbidden, though limited usage of the Ge'ez script was allowed.
 In areas with Oromo-speaking Muslim populations the Arabic script is sometimes used.

-On 3rd November 1991 the OLF convened a meeting of over 1,000 Oromo intellectuals to decide which alphabet to use to write Ormo.
-After a many hours of debate, they decided unanimously to adopt the Latin alphabet.
+On 3rd November 1991 the OLF convened a meeting of over 1,000 Oromo intellectuals to decide which alphabet to use to write Oromo.
+After many hours of debate, they decided unanimously to adopt the Latin alphabet.